1. Edinburgh Castle

 Arthur's Seat is actually an extinct volcano millions of years ago (Photo source: Collected)

 Among the Edinburgh tourist attractions for nature lovers, Arthur's Seat is an ideal stopover not to be missed.
-This hill is over 250 meters high, actually an extinct volcano from millions of years ago, located in Holyrood Park - a green gem in the heart of the ancient city.
+This hill, which is over 250 meters high, is actually an extinct volcano millions of years ago, located in Holyrood Park - a green gem in the heart of the ancient city.

-It takes only 45 minutes to reach the summit, where you can enjoy the most spectacular panoramic views of Edinburgh.
-The ancient roofs blend with the green hills, the silvery Firth of Forth and the clear Scottish sky, creating a scene of breathtaking peace.
-This is the ideal place for you to contemplate, meditate or simply enjoy the absolute freedom that nature has to offer.
+It takes only about 45 minutes to reach the summit, where you can enjoy the most spectacular panoramic views of Edinburgh.
+The ancient roofs blend with the green hills, the silvery Firth of Forth and the clear Scottish sky, creating a scene of breathtaking serenity.
+This is the ideal place for you to quietly contemplate, meditate or simply enjoy the absolute freedom that nature has to offer.

-Every morning at dawn or dusk, the light here seems to gild every blade of grass and every stone, making Arthur's Seat a vivid ink painting.
+Every early morning or sunset, the light here seems to gild every blade of grass and every stone, making Arthur's Seat a vivid ink painting.
 No need for photography, just with open eyes and heart, you can preserve the most wonderful moments of your life.

 4. National Museum of Scotland